 (If the blower speed calibration point was not successfully entered with the 3 audible beeps.
 The calibration process must then be repeated for successful entry of blower speed calibration point.)

-- Press key to abort and exit - Step 4: Proceed to inflow calibration leaving in active blower speed adjustment
+Step 4: Proceed to inflow calibration leaving in active blower speed adjustment

 7.5.3.2 Inflow Calibration